Edtech-bit/BadgingAdet/README.md

 UI implementation, layout structure, testing, and documentation preparation.

 **Aaron Lozano**
-Main developer of application logic and OOP structure.
+Developer of application logic and OOP structure.

 **EJ Pineda**
-Assisted in coding, debugging, and validation handling.
+Developer of application logic and OOP structure.

 **Ed Castillo**
 Recorded and edited the demo video of the application.